blebreton/spark-FM-parallelSGD/README.md

-# spark-FM-parallelSGD
+# FM on Spark with parallel SGD

-Implementation on Factorization Machines on Spark using parallel stochastic gradient descent (python and scala)
+Implementation of Factorization Machines on Spark using parallel stochastic gradient descent (python and scala)

+Soon...